Integralist/integralist.co.uk/content/posts/engineer-to-manager.md

 Ultimately if you want things like more money or a promotion or a better job title, that will require you to have more _impact_ at work, and to do _that_ means you need to lift your head up from your laptop and engage more widely with the organisation and the teams within and start demonstrating more broadly the potential positive impact that you can have.

+> [!NOTE]
-> Note: see also my post on '[Architecture Interviews (and other thoughts)](/posts/interview-techniques/)', where I cover what I look for when interviewing an Engineering Manager candidate.
+> see also my post on '[Architecture Interviews (and other thoughts)](/posts/interview-techniques/)', where I cover what I look for when interviewing an Engineering Manager candidate.

 ## Incremental Steps